Sechelt (steamboat): Owners claim vessel in good condition

-Recent repair work and underwater inspection
+Recent repair work and inspection

-William Turpel, owner of a marine railway in Victoria, testified that his company had hauled Sechelt out of the water on March 14, 1911, to repair her propeller, which, because one blade had been lost, the opposite blade had to be removed to keep the shaft in balance.
+William Turpel, owner of a marine railway in Victoria, testified that his company had hauled Sechelt out of the water ten days before the sinking, on March 14, to repair her propeller, which, because one blade had been lost, required the removal of the opposite blade to keep the shaft in balance.
 In his opinion, without plenty of ballast, the boat was too tall and narrow to be a good sea boat.
-Harold G. Jarvis, her surviving owner testified to the contrary, that he felt, as an experienced seaman, that Sechelt was perfectly suitable for the Victoria-Sooke run and that when he and Captain James had inspected her when she was hauled out at Turpel's yard, they both found her to be in "first-class" condition.
+Harold G. Jarvis, her surviving owner, testified to the contrary, that he felt, as an experienced seaman, that Sechelt was perfectly suitable for the Victoria–Sooke run and that when he and Captain James had inspected her when she was hauled out at Turpel's yard, they both found her to be in "first-class" condition.
 He did not consider the vessel top-heavy, and stated she had made several trips just before her loss in worse weather conditions, which on the 24th he characterized as "fresh" but not a gale.
 He said that on March 24, 1911, he had been aboard the vessel before she sailed.
 All the cargo was stowed as low as possible on the main deck, and no cargo was carried on the upper deck, nor did they ever carry cargo on the upper deck.
 He could not give an opinion as to the cause of the loss of the vessel, but thought it must have been due to a sudden accident or mechanical problem which caused her to veer out of control broadside to the wind.